 The following are the most common reasons why information is deleted from the site:

 - The credit may have been found to be ineligible for inclusion in the database.
 While we try to collect and list most types of film-related information, there are some kind of credits that we don't list.
-For example we don't list appearances/work in music video clips, commercials, stage plays, radio, trailers, posters, key-art, foreign dubbing, etc. This type of information may be listed in the "Other Works" section of a person's biographical information (click here for an example) but will not appear directly under his/her filmography.
+For example we don't list appearances/work in stage plays, radio, trailers, posters, key-art, foreign dubbing, etc. This type of information may be listed in the "Other Works" section of a person's biographical information (click here for an example) but will not appear directly under their filmography.

 - Your credit may have been originally added to the wrong filmography section.
 For example, we list only main film editors in the Editor credits section: other types of editing jobs (such as sound editor or assistant editors) need to be added under the proper data section (e.g. Sound Department or Other Crew).